 In Piwik, you can create an infinite number of users and websites to track.
 For each user, you can set permissions to “view”, “admin” or “no permission” for a specific website, or for all websites at once.
 The permission system in Piwik is simple and makes it very easy to manage from a small number of websites and users to hundreds of websites and thousands of users.
 See the Manage Users documentation.

 You can add unlimited websites to track in Piwik, in the Admin Websites section.
 In fact, Piwik scales well to thousands of websites, and a few Piwik users are tracking even more.
 Each Website is defined by a URL.
 You can track sub domains in the same Piwik website, or you can create a different website for some of your subdomains.
 Learn more about creating Websites in the Managing websites page.

 In the Admin Websites page, you can also define for each website a list of Alias URLs which contains all the other domains and subdomains that will be tracked.
 This will ensure they don’t appear in your “Referer” reports.
 If you track more than 10 websites, the Website selector will display the first ten sites only, and show a search field where you can search quickly to look at another website.
-Check out the ‘All Websites’ dashboard as well, a very useful first page to look at for a quick overview of the performance yesterday or last week or all your sites.
-You can even make it your defaut page to load in Piwik (go to Settings > User settings).
+Check out the ‘All Websites’ dashboard as well, it is a useful first page to look at for a quick overview of the performance of all your websites over the last day or week.
+You can even make it your default page to load in Piwik (go to Settings > User settings).
 The official Piwik Mobile App supports all these reports, including the ‘All Websites’ dashboard.

 You can add unlimited number of Goals to track in Piwik (newsletter subscription, file download, ‘thank you’ page, etc.).
 Learn more about how to track your website Goals in the Goal Tracking documentation.